Outlier-Insensitive Kalman Filtering: Theory and Applications: Outlier-Insensitive Kalman Filtering Using NUV Prior

 \subsection{Motivation For NUV Prior Representation}

-The \ac{nuv} formulation models a variable of interest as a normal distribution with an unknown variance is possible, given that the unknown variance has a prior distribution~\cite{Loeliger2017,Loeliger2023}.
-This prior distribution can be chosen arbitrarily based on the specific problem.
+The \ac{nuv} formulation models a variable of interest as a normal distribution with unknown variance, given that the unknown variance has a prior distribution~\cite{Loeliger2017,Loeliger2023}. {The \ac{nuv} representation method proves to be a robust approach with various applications, each encountering different problems, and the choice of a specific prior depends on its circumstances.
+For example, \cite{Ma2017} proposes different priors for computer imaging problems.
+In our specific problem, outlier-insensitive \ac{kf}, we opt for a uniform prior, based on a previous work \cite{Loeliger2019}, which demonstrates scenarios similar to our \ac{ss} model.
+This choice is motivated by computational convenience and the objective of resulting in sparse outlier detection, as explained in \ssecref{subsec:EM_OIKF} and in \ssecref{subsec:discussion}.
+Once the prior is set, our approach is in fact a parameter free approach.}

 One well-known property of the \ac{nuv} is its tendency to yield a non-convex penalty~\cite{Loeliger2019}, suitable for addressing sparse least-squares problems with outliers.
 This non-convex penalty is motivated by the influence function~\cite{RousseeuwH2011} in residuals.
 This function assesses the effect of a residual's size on the loss by evaluating its derivative~\cite{Aravkin2017}.
 As the size of the residuals increases, the influence function gradually approaches zero, leading to a sparse solution.

 To motivate, we employ a simple example, based on the observation model~\eqref{eq:ssmodely}, which illustrates the fundamental property of \ac{nuv} priors.
 Consider a single observation of the form